MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 To navigate to the `ShellContent` object for the `dogs` route, the absolute route URI is `//animals/domestic/dogs`.
 Similarly, to navigate to the `ShellContent` object for the `about` route, the absolute route URI is `//about`.

 > [!IMPORTANT]
-> Duplicate route names are permitted.
-However, duplicate routes are not permitted.
-An `ArgumentException` will be thrown on application startup if a duplicate route is detected.
+> An `ArgumentException` will be thrown on application startup if a duplicate route is detected.
+This exception will also be thrown if two or more routes at the same level in the hierarchy share a route name.

 #### Register page routes